Jason Beckford: Management and coaching career

 Beckford arrived at Mossley after coaching at Manchester City and the Bolton Wanderers' Academy side.
 He was appointed assistant manager in June 2002 and, following Ally Pickering's sudden departure in July 2003 he was appointed team manager.
 He led the "Lilywhites" to second place in the North West Counties League in 2003–04, which was enough to secure a place in the Northern Premier League.
 A seventh-place finish in 2004–05 saw Mossley miss out on the Division One play-offs by a three-point margin, before they won the league in 2005–06.
 However, they could not survive in the Premier Division, and Beckford left the club after relegation in 2006–07.

 After leaving this post in April 2007, he returned to Bolton in 2008 as part of the club's restructured youth academy, and also worked as the under-16 coach alongside Steve Morgan at Oldham Athletic.
 In August 2012, he moved to Canada to work as Newmarket Soccer Club's technical director.
-He was later Technical Director at Kleinberg Nobleton SC and Vaughan SC, serving as Club Head Coach 2016-2019.
+He was later Technical Director at Kleinberg Nobleton SC and Vaughan SC.
 In March 2022, he was appointed as head coach of League1 Ontario club Simcoe County Rovers.
 He was named the league's Coach of the Year.
 He departed the club at the end of 2023, after leading Rovers to the league title that season with victory over Scrosoppi in the play-off final.